Sneezry/spring-cloud-applens-docs/README.md

 ![](app-slow.png)

 In diagnostic details page, you can change the diagnostic time range with the controller at right top corner.
 To see more metrics or logs, toggle each diagnostic.
+There could be a 15-minute delay for metrics and logs.

 ![](app-slow-detail.png)